j-remy/ReMedia-/README.md

 # ReCode
-Chrome Extension for the Recode application
+Chrome Extension for the ReMedia application

 Version 1.0